ShirleyBWang/idiographic_prediction/README.md

-# idiographic_prediction
-Idiographic prediction of suicidal thoughts (Wang et al., in prep)
+# Idiographic Prediction of Suicidal Thoughts (Wang et al., in prep)

+This repository includes:

+1. Code for data preparation
+2. Code for idiographic modeling (baseline and GP)
+3. Figures with idiographic prediction results